These pineapple coconut pina colada popsicles are delicious and also healthy! A great treat for summer!

 - 3 Tablespoons shredded unsweetened coconut plus a little extra for dipping the finished popsicles.

-Pour into popsicle molds and freeze until solid, about 6-8 hours.
+Pour the mixture into popsicle molds and freeze until solid, about 6-8 hours.

 Be sure to follow my Ice Cream and Popsicle board on Pinterest: